hadi-syafiq/F12/README.md

 | 75r 1/4w resistor           | 2      | |
 | ec11 encoder                | 1      | |
 | 6x6mm pushbutton            | 2      | |

+if you are in indonesia, you can buy this pcb directly from [tokopedia.com/hadi-syafiq](https://www.tokopedia.com/hadi-syafiq)